ark-network/ark/server/README.md

 # Ark Server

-This is a Go implementation of an Ark Service Provider (ASP).
-An ASP it's an always-on server that provide Bitcoin liquidity to the Ark protocol.
-It's built using the [Elements introspection opcodes](https://github.com/ElementsProject/elements/blob/master/doc/tapscript_opcodes.md) and currently supports Elements as chain of deployment.
+The Ark Server is a Go implementation of an Ark Service Provider (ASP).
+An ASP it's an always-on server that provides bitcoin liquidity in the Ark layer-two protocol.
+It supports Bitcoin and Liquid (with more experimantal features using covenants).

-This is in an early phase of development, the goal is to experiment with many possibile use-cases of Ark and adapt quickly based on user feedback early on.

 **ALPHA STAGE SOFTWARE: USE AT YOUR OWN RISK!**